Projects

 We believe that artistic research and production is a public process.
 We open up the stages of making art so that they become visible and accessible, rather than simply inviting people to encounter a finished product.
 We work with a broad range of artists, support them to explore different aspects of their work, and value all types of artistic practice equally.
 You can view a current and featured projects below, or click here to browse all projects.

-In October 2025, we welcome Eelyn Lee for a month-long residency Primary.
+In October 2025, we welcome Eelyn Lee for a month-long residency at Primary.
 Lee was awarded the Primary Residency Prize, an award presented to an exceptional artist participating in the annual Open exhibition at the New Art Exchange.
 Lee was awarded the prize for her work Four Quadrants of the Sky 四大神獸.

 Opening in the Autumn, Flat will feature work by Primary resident and member artists—Louisa Chambers, Craig Fisher, Lynn Fulton and Sam Metz—across Gallery 1 and 2, exploring the word ‘flat’ in two distinct contexts.